IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 ### Generate C code

-Now let's use the granite code model to generate C code using natural language queries.
+Now let's use the IBM Granite code model to generate C code using natural language queries.

 1. Generate C code for sorting a list of numbers.<br> Here is what I entered: `C code to sort a list of numbers`.
    ![image](https://github.com/user-attachments/assets/57ae7cf6-2d8f-4b20-8618-5c19fe2b833b)